Find Your Voice

 Is my teen the right age for Lead or CIT Camp?

-If your teen is in entering grades 10-12 in the fall, then yes, they can attend Lead and CIT camp.
+If your teen is entering grades 10-12 in the fall, then yes, they can attend Lead and CIT camp.

 How soon can I sign my camper up for Lead or CIT Camp?

-Registration for day camp will open in March as follows:
+Registration for day camp will open in February as follows:

-• March 22 at 6:00 am: Open to all, including interest list
+• February 13 at 6:00 am: Open to all, including interest list

 Does the Y offer financial assistance for Lead or CIT Camp?